No, you cannot apply if you are already under a Scholarship Agreement with the department.

 The offer of a scholarship is dependent on the applicant:

-- Being accepted into/enrolled in teacher education studies at a recognised Australian university that will lead to a qualification that meets the department's and NESA’s academic requirements for employment as a teacher.
+- Being accepted into/enrolled in an initial teacher education program, or an undergraduate degree followed by an initial teacher education program at a recognised Australian university that will lead to a qualification that meets the department's and NESA’s academic requirements for employment as a teacher.

 - Satisfying the conditions of a Working With Children Check, which is a prerequisite for anyone undertaking child-related work.
 The check involves a national criminal history check and a review of findings of workplace misconduct.